-The Council is specifically seeking nominees who are IFQ crew participants who don’t own quota and vessel-owners who hold no quota share or a small amount of quota share and hope to purchase additional quota share in the future.
+The Council is specifically seeking nominees who are IFQ crew participants who do not own quota and vessel-owners who hold no quota share or a small amount of quota share and hope to purchase additional quota share in the future.
 Please submit a letter of interest describing your background by email to Sam Cunningham (firstname.lastname@example.org) or by mail to the Council office.
 The deadline for applications is July 12, 2019.

 Trawl Electronic Monitoring Committee